The Magician Out of Manchuria

 The Magician Out of Manchuria is a fantasy novel by Charles G. Finney.
 It was first published by itself in 1976 by Panther Books and later in a limited edition of 600 copies from Donald M. Grant, Publisher, Inc. which were signed and numbered.
-The novel was previously included in an expanded edition of the Finney's book The Unholy City in 1968.
+The novel was previously included in an expanded edition of Finney's book The Unholy City in 1968.

 Plot introduction

 The novel concerns the adventures of a hero who encounters a queen with remarkable talents.